jeroendoggen/scripts-tools-misc/README.md

  * Indenter: A shell script for automated (c/c++) source code indentation
  * VectorImageConverter: A shell script to convert png/jpg bitmap images to pdf vector images (+upscaling)
  * githooks: Some of my githooks
+ * WualaClear: A Python script to move files from a shared folder to a backup archive (used for yearly cleanup of pictures archive at Wuala)